RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/36-ZPH.md

 <sup>19</sup> Behold,<sup>a</sup> at that time I will deal with all those who afflict you; and I will save those who are lame and gather those who were driven away.
 I will give them praise and honor, whose shame has been in all the earth.
 <sup>20</sup> At that time I will bring you in, and at that time I will gather you; for I will give you honor and praise among all the peoples of the earth when I restore your fortunes before your eyes, says Yahweh.

 > - <sup>a</sup> 19.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.